OP-TEE/optee_os/documentation/optee_design.md

 # 12. Trusted Applications

-## Static and Dynamic TAs
+## Pseudo TAs and Dynamically Loaded TAs

-There are two ways to implement Trusted Applications, static and dynamic.
-For most cases, dynamically-loaded TAs are preferred.
+There are two ways to implement Trusted Applications (TAs), pseudo TAs and dynamically loaded TAs.
+As dynamically loaded TAs are full featured Trusted Applications as specified by the GlobalPlatform TEE specifications, these are simply referred to as 'Trusted Applications'.
+For most cases, dynamically loaded TAs are preferred.

-### Static / Pseudo Trusted Applications
+### Pseudo Trusted Applications

-These are added directly to the optee_os tree in, eg, `core/arch/arm/sta`, and are built along with and statically built into the OP-TEE OS blob.
+These are added directly to the optee_os tree in, eg, `core/arch/arm/pta`, and are built along with and statically built into the OP-TEE OS blob.

-The static / pseudo Trusted Applications included in OP-TEE already are OP-TEE OS secure privilege layer services hidden behind a "GP TA Client" API; it's in these "Pseudo Trusted Applications" that the core functionality for communication with the REE (like "Open Session"), and API handlers from dynamic Trusted Applications are implemented.
+The pseudo Trusted Applications included in OP-TEE already are OP-TEE OS secure privilege layer services hidden behind a "GP TA Client" API; it's in these "Pseudo Trusted Applications" that the core functionality for communication with the REE (like "Open Session"), and API handlers from dynamic Trusted Applications are implemented.

-Static TAs do not benefit from the 'GP Core Internal API' support specified by the GP TEE specs; Static TAs can only use the OP-TEE OS internal APIs and routines.
+Pseudo TAs do not benefit from the 'GP Core Internal API' support specified by the GP TEE specs; Pseudo TAs can only use the OP-TEE OS internal APIs and routines.

 Pseudo-TAs have the same privileged view of Secure World as the OP-TEE OS code